What You Need To Know About Healthcare In Kenya

 Amref Flying Doctors

 We partner with Amref Flying Doctors.
-This means they can assist us in case of emergencies on our off-the-beaten-track travels from the air.
-Note: for a nightmare about snakes in the desert don’t fly out of the helicopter, just spoon your Kenyan travel guide.
+This means that they can assist us in case of emergencies during our off-the-beaten-track travels from the air.
+However, it’s important to note that for a nightmare about snakes in the desert, the helicopter won’t take off, so you might want to rely on your Kenyan travel guide instead.

 999

-There is an emergency number in Kenya; 999.
-It just often does not work and the care on the ambulances is also not very adequate.
-Better to give first aid and then go to a hospital as soon as possible.
-You would do well to take a comprehensive first aid kit with you.
+In Kenya, there is an emergency number; 999.
+However, it often doesn’t work, and the healthcare on ambulances might not be very sufficient.
+It’s better to provide first aid and then quickly head to a hospital.
+It’s advisable to carry a comprehensive first aid kit with you.

 Malaria

 Malaria can be a deadly disease.
 Two different types of malaria occur in Africa; Malaria Tropica and Malaria Vitax.
 Malaria is transmitted by the mosquito that has the malaria parasite living in its sting.
 When bitten, this parasite enters your body and attaches itself in your liver (Malaria Vitax) or in your bloodstream (Malaria Tropica).
-After a few days to weeks or even months, this parasite that has multiplied in the meantime bursts open spreads through your body at lightning speed.
+After a few days, weeks, or even months, the parasite, now multiplied, bursts open, spreading rapidly through your body.

 The patient feels sick, flu-like and has a fever.
 If left untreated, you can die in a few days.
 There are malaria tests that can tell you in minutes whether you are carrying this nasty parasite.
 Coartem will then be prescribed, making it very likely that the disease will be over in a few days.

 Quite a few myths circulate about malaria.
 The most persistent of which is that if you take preventive Malaria medication and unexpectedly contract Malaria (which is possible), the disease is difficult or impossible to treat.
-Bullshit!
-Malaria is just as treatable if you did take Malarone Prophylaxis.
+This is untrue!
+Malaria is just as treatable whether you took Malarone Prophylaxis or not.
 Also, drinking quinine (tonic) is not an effective means of keeping malaria mosquitoes at bay.

 If you are pregnant, it is better not to travel to areas with malaria, as any infection will increase the chances of a lower birth weight or premature birth.
-Children can take Malarone Prophylaxis (a preventive malaria drug) from 5 kilos onwards.
-Further, wear covering clothes after sunset, spray with Deet and sleep under a mosquito net.
-Spray your room with Doom during dusk a few hours before you go to sleep.
+Children weighing more than 5 kilograms can take Malarone prophylaxis (preventive malaria medication).
+Further, wear protective clothes after sunset, apply insect repellent containing DEET, and sleep under a mosquito net.
+Spray your room with insecticide a few hours before you go to sleep.

 Curious about Kenya?